Miniskirt: 1970s

 Toward the end of the seventies, in 1978 and '79, some of the above-the-knee skirt looks that would become associated with the eighties began to be introduced, including the flounced, hip-yoked style debuted by Norma Kamali and Perry Ellis in 1979 and called rah-rah skirts in the UK and above-the-knee versions of the tight sheath skirt, with even Yves Saint Laurent showing some above-the-knee lengths.
+Perry Ellis presented flippy, mid-thigh-length skirts in late 1978 that resembled somewhat the skating skirts and cycling skirts of the late 1950s and paired them with prominently shoulder-padded tops, establishing a proportion that would continue into the 1980s.
+Other trends that would dominate the eighties were also debuted by designers during this period, including the shortening to mini length of structured skirt shapes from the 1950s like pouf/bubble skirts and crinoline skirts.
 The sixties-revival subcultures emanating from the UK seemed to reach the high fashion world somewhat in 1979, as a few Paris catwalks presented styles seemingly pulled right out of the sixties, including miniskirts inspired by Courrèges, Rabanne, and Gernreich.
 Courrèges himself revived some of his sixties styles that year.
 Some fashion writers even proclaimed a miniskirt revival for 1979-80, particularly from Paris designers.
 At this point, these styles were still considered avant-garde, though, and a variety of mostly longer skirts were worn by the public, with the full, calf-length forms that had dominated the mid-seventies still prevalent but beginning to be made slimmer, slightly shorter, more brightly coloured, and often slit.
 The mainstream return of the miniskirt would not come until the 1980s.